| |

 Notes

-• Flavor Boost: Reserve some marinade before adding raw chicken to use as a glaze or dipping sauce.
+• Flavor Boost: Save some of that marinade before you toss in the raw chicken – it makes a great glaze or dipping sauce!

-Meal Prep: Freeze chicken in marinade for up to 3 months.
-Thaw overnight before cooking.
+Meal Prep: Just throw the chicken and marinade into freezer bags up to 3 months.
+Thaw overnight and you’re ready to go!

 ➤ Asian Chicken Marinade Recipe FAQs